umimori13/create-webpack-three-loader/README.md

 -   -   split chunks

 > You can modify the `output.publicPath` configuration in `webpack.config.prod.js` to set the url prefix for static resources.

+## THANKS

+The npmjs manage for installing for npx almost from my senior [IanYet](https://github.com/IanYet/create-webpack-slim)

 ## 说明